interglobalvision/text-adventure/story.md

 ---

-##[8] Front space - West wall
+##[8] Front space - West

 You are standing at the western wall of the front space.
 You feel small.
-On the wall are two two-part FAX works by David Hockney.
+On the wall are two two-part FAX drawings by David Hockney.
 To the EAST there is a square table with laptops.
+To the NORTH is a video projection.
+To the SOUTH is an office and more of the gallery.

 `> FAX`